spectare/actix-4-jwt-auth/README.md

       .await
 ```

-This will find the token from `Authorization` header value if you pass `None` as the second parameter.
+This will find the token from `Authorization` header value if you use `Oidc::new`

 You can override the token lookup location (custom header or cookie) by importing `TokenLookup` enum
 ```rust